RandyKnapp/ValheimMods/StationsAreContainers/README.md

 Installation:
 - Nexus: Drop the StationsAreContainers.dll right into your BepInEx/plugins folder
 - ThunderStore: Use r2modman to install, or manually drop the dll into your BepInEx/plugins folder

+### Changelist

+1.0.1
+- Minor changes to be more compatible with EpicLoot